CYCLING NEW FOREST

 There are earlier/ later and more frequent trains on the main line to Brockenhurst, which is about 10km from Lymington.

-You are provided with a route sheet to follow (the route is not signed on the road), and a brevet card, which you should get stamped at various Controls (checkpoints) on your way round.
-There will be opportunities to feed at the Controls, and we will feed you at the end.
+You are provided with a route sheet and/or gps track to follow (the route is not signed on the road), and a brevet card, which you should get stamped at various Controls (checkpoints) on your way round.
+There will be opportunities to feed at the Controls, and you will be fed you at the end.
 Use whatever bike suits you.
 Mudguards are not required.

 100km events have a minimum speed of 10kph, which will give you lots of time (all day) to finish.